 The L'il Critters Gummy Vites is a budget-friendly vitamin that comes in a bottle of 190 gummies which would last a single child about 90 days at the recommended dose of 2 a day.
 These vitamins smell like fruit and have a very gummy texture, at times sticking together in the way gummy candy does.
 Kids liked the texture and taste of these vitamins, remarking they could eat the whole bottle (keep them out of the reach of children).

-The gummy texture makes these vitamins sticky, and this can lead to the clumping of the vitamins with a need to over-handle them to pick them apart.
-We recommend washing hands before dispensing the vitamins to avoid passing germs from your hands to the clump of vitamins.
+The gummy texture makes these vitamins sticky, which can lead to the clumping of the vitamins with a need to over-handle them to pick them apart.
+We recommend washing your hands before dispensing the vitamins to avoid passing germs from your hands to the clump of vitamins.
 Overall, the price of this bottle can't be beaten, especially given how long it will last.
-We think these taste vitamins are a great choice for multiple children and anyone struggling to get vitamin compliance from little ones.
+We think these taste vitamins are an excellent choice for multiple children and anyone struggling to get vitamin compliance from little ones.

-The MAV Multivitamins for Kids Gummies are well-formed gumdrops that aren't sticky at all.
+The MAV Multivitamins for Kids Gummies are well-formed gumdrops that aren't sticky.
 The drops are smooth with no coating, and they smell like candy.
-They are marketed as a non-GMO product, which is something many parents favor.
+They are marketed as a non-GMO product, which many parents favor.
 Kid testers enjoyed the test, and one tester remarked he'd like to eat the whole bottle.
 These vitamins have a 2 a day dose, so an average bottle should last one child 45 days.

 These vitamins are somewhat firm and have an odd texture that is not gummy-like as you'd expect.
 However, kid testers were not put off by their consistency and felt the taste was more important than the texture.
 Overall, this vitamin offers a lot for non-GMO parents to love, with a taste kids can't resist.